Home / Features

 An honest audit log, in your own database.

-Every call is recorded, denied attempts included, with the principal and the argument keys, never the values.
+Every call is recorded, denied attempts included, with the principal, the argument keys, and a short note of what it touched: identifiers only, never free-text content.
 It lives in a table on your site, so nothing about it leaves.

 • Who acted.
 The WordPress user the connection was bound to, so you can trace every call back to a real principal.